pasimko/adventofcode2021/README.md

-# adventofcode2021
-Advent of Code - 2021
+# Advent of Code 2021
-## Paul's coding adventure :D
 Conveniently timed over winter break, right before I jump into CS 162 after a four-year break from C++.